 4.1.1 Macronutrients

 With reference to macronutrient composition, total energy intake did not differ significantly from the EAR.
-Protein intake was significantly higher than the EARs and increased throughout pregnancy, however it is not possible to ascertain protein quality in terms of biological value [42](Brody, 1999 #630).
-Further to this, European guidelines suggest that a protein intake of 10–25% appears to be safe, and so the intakes recorded can be considered moderate.
+Similar to NDNS findings, protein intake was significantly higher than the EARs, and increased throughout pregnancy.
+However it was not possible to ascertain protein quality in terms of biological value [42].
+Further to this, European guidelines suggest that a protein intake of 10–25% of energy intake appears to be safe, and so the intakes recorded can be considered moderate.
 Total carbohydrate intake did not change significantly throughout pregnancy and achieved the EAR, although, in the third trimester, there was a significant reduction from EAR, though again here would be considered within an acceptable range.
-In line with the healthy diet approach of the eat well guide [35], carbohydrate intake should be consumed through starchy foods, low glycemic index, and dietary fibre, such as vegetables, legumes, fruits and whole grains.
-Further breakdown of carbohydrates composition, however, suggests the carbohydrate intake in the women's diets was poor quality, as sugar intake was significantly above EARs throughout pregnancy; consistently recorded at more than double the recommended intake, and in contrast, significantly lower levels than recommended levels were recorded for NSP, and Starch.
+In line with the healthy diet approach of the eat well guide [35], carbohydrate intake should be consumed through starchy foods, with low glycemic index and high in dietary fibre, such as vegetables, legumes, fruits and whole grains.
+Further breakdown of carbohydrates composition, however, suggests the carbohydrate intake in the women's diets was poor quality, as sugar intake was significantly above EAR (> 5% of energy) throughout pregnancy; consistently recorded at more than double the recommended intake, and in contrast, significantly lower levels than recommended levels (< 30g/day) were recorded for dietary fibre .

-Total fat intake was within the 35% EAR range and did not differ significantly throughout pregnancy.
+Total fat intake was within the 35% of energy EAR range and did not differ significantly throughout pregnancy.
 However, it is noteworthy that in Europe, total fat intake recommendation has a range from 20% to 35%, which would suggest in comparison that the total fat intake of women in this study consistently measured towards the higher acceptable range.
 However, further breakdown of fat intake shows SFA as significantly above EAR, and SFA intake also increased significantly throughout pregnancy.
-In contrast, significantly lower EAR levels were recorded for MUFA and PUFA.
-PUFAs are considered the essential fatty acids for foetal growth and development and health throughout the life course, whereas SFAs are synthesised by the body and are not required in the diet, though dietary recommendations acknowledge up to 10% of total dietary intake as acceptable [40].
+In contrast, significantly lower than EAR levels were recorded for MUFA and PUFA.
+PUFAs are considered the essential fatty acids for foetal growth and development and health throughout the life course, whereas SFAs are synthesised by the body and are not required in the diet, though dietary recommendations acknowledge up to 10% of energy intake as acceptable [40].

 4.1.2 Micronutrients

-Our findings suggest that many pregnant women are not meeting the UK recommendations for a range of micronutrients essential for positive clinical outcomes for the mother.
-The findings suggest dietary compositions of very low levels of iron intake, with a significant deviation from the RNI, throughout pregnancy.
-Only 10-19% of women achieved the recommended nutritional intake of 14.8mg daily at any one-time point.
-A significant majority of women (55-67%) had iron intakes, throughout, at the LRNI, although up to 31% of women did not achieve the lowest recommended intake of 8mg per day.
-[39]
+Our findings suggest that many pregnant women are not meeting the UK recommendations for a range of micronutrients essential for positive clinical outcomes for both the mother and her offspring.
+The findings suggest dietary intakes of very low levels of iron, with a significant deviation from the RNI, throughout pregnancy.
+Only 10-19% of women achieved the RNI of 14.8mg daily at any one-time point.
+A significant majority of women (55-67%) had iron intakes, throughout, at the LRNI, although up to 31% of women did not achieve the LRNI of 8mg per day.
+For this population to be considered as having adequate iron intakes, only 2.5% of women would be at LRNI [39], so 31% below LRNI indicates a very high level of inadequacy.